nilsign/spring-boot-demo-be/README.md

 "[typescript-generator](https://github.com/vojtechhabarta/typescript-generator) is a tool for generating TypeScript definition files (.d.ts) from Java JSON classes.
-If you have REST service written in Java using object to JSON (wire format) mapping you can use typescript-generator to generate TypeScript interfaces from Java classes."
+If you have REST service written in Java using object to JSON (wire format) mapping you can use typescript-generator to generate TypeScript interfaces or classes from Java classes."

 Execute the following maven goal and a directory named 'generated' will appear with a Typescript file containing all Typescript DTO models.
-Copy the `dto-models.d.ts` file into your REST API client (e.g. a Frontend) project and use it there to communicate with this backend via the REST API.
+Copy the `dto-models.ts` file into your REST API client (e.g. a Angular Frontend) project and use it there to communicate with this backend via the REST API.

 Adapt the [typescript-generator Maven plugIn](http://www.habarta.cz/typescript-generator/maven/typescript-generator-maven-plugin/plugin-info.html) values in the the `pom.xml` to e.g. mark additional java packages to be including in the Typescript